 Photo from Seattle Christmas Market website

 The Seattle Christmas Market at Seattle Center stands out on the West Coast because of its fusion of Nordic traditions and local flair.
-Artisan stalls offer eco-friendly crafts and Scandinavian delicacies like krumkake and glögg (mulled wine).
+Now in its third year, this market has quickly become a regional holiday staple, featuring over 80 vendors combining European and local artisans offering eco-friendly crafts and Scandinavian delicacies like krumkake and glögg (mulled wine).

 8. Cambria Christmas Market